dbehshhhej/4320-SP25-Repo/README.md

 # 4320-SP25-Repo
-Repository for my IT 4320 class
+This is the repository for my IT 4320 class, Software Development

-## This is my first edit to the file